kaeedo/IntroductionToFunctionalProgramming/slides/index.md

 ### What is Functional Programming

+* Focus on data flow
 * Function Composition over Inheritance
 * Expressions over Statements

-* Immutability
-* Use of higher-order functions
-* Use of pure functions
+' Focus on data flow instead of individual instructions.
+This gives a greater insight into what elements depend on what data, and in turn allows for easier refactoring in the future.
+See "What's Functional Programming All About?" by Li Haoyi

 ---

-### Benefits of the Functional paradigm
+### Common traits of the Functional paradigm

 * Higher order functions
   * High level abstractions
   * Code reusability
 * Pure Functions
   * Easier to reason about
-  * Easier to test
-  * Easier to debug
+  * Idempotency
 * Immutability
+  * Predictability
+  * Thread safety
   * Less bugs
-  * No invalid state
-  * Thread safety
 * "If it compiles, it works"
 * "Pit of Success"